 Aescin powder was purchased from arkure health care, India.
-Imiquimod cream was purchased from MEDA, Sweden, Clobetasol ointment was purchased from GSK, UK and Aescin gel was prepared at the Department of Pharmaceutical Chemistry, College Pharmacy, Mustansiriyah University from Aescin powder, carbopol940, triehanolamine and propylene glycol.
-Carbopol940 was purchased from ASESCHEM, Triethanolamine was purchased from Charco, India and propylene glycol was purchased Brouwland.
-Belgium. immunohistochemistry kit was purchased from cell signaling technology, USA and immunohistochemistry TNF-α kit purchased from Ray Biotech, USA.
+Imiquimod cream was purchased from MEDA, Sweden.
+Clobetasol ointment was purchased from GSK, UK and Aescin gel was prepared at the Department of Chemistry, Pharmaceutical College Pharmacy, Mustansiriyah University from Aescin powder, carbopol940, triehanolamine and propylene glycol.
+Carbopol940 was ASESCHEM. purchased from Triethanolamine was purchased from Charco, India and propylene glycol was purchased from Brouwland, Belgium. immunohistochemistry kit was purchased from cell signaling technology, USA and immunohistochemistry TNF-α kit purchased from Ray Biotech, USA.